 The GT folds with one hand, auto-locks, and has a carry strap.
-It doesn't self-standing, but it only has one step consisting of a simple pull handle. unfolding is also easy and requires two hands for two steps.
+It doesn't self-stand.
+Unfolding is also easy and requires two hands for two steps.

-The brakes on the GT, operated with a handbrake on the handlebar, are a simple one-step action.
+The brakes operate with a handbrake on the handlebar, which is a simple one-step action.
 They are easy to set and release, with a lock feature that prevents accidental releasing.

-The GT storage bin is nice and roomy, holding up to 20 lbs.
-However, we were only able to use it with a medium size diaper bag because access is poor due to a lower seat and crossbar.
-In addition, the seat offers a nice sized back pocket that is a great fit for smaller items like a mobile phone or keys.
-The pocket is nice, but it doesn't hide or protect items from the weather.
+The storage bin is roomy, holding up to 20 lbs.
+However, we only fit a medium size diaper bag inside because access is reduced due to a lower seat and crossbar.
+Also, the seat offers a nice sized back pocket that is an excellent fit for smaller items like a phone.
+The pouch is nice, but it doesn't hide or protect items from the weather.

 The sunshade on the GT provides good coverage with a 50+ UV rating.
-However, you must remove the canopy from the stroller when you attach infant car seats, so you won't be using the canopy with a carrier attached.
+However, you must remove the canopy from the stroller when you attach infant car seats, so you won't be using it with a carrier.

 Ease of Setup

-The GT earned a 7 of 10 for setup.
-It took us about 5:30 minutes to unpack and assemble this stroller using average documentation.
-While the images and instructions could be better, putting the stroller together is relatively easy and doesn't require any tools.
+The GT took us about 5:30 minutes to unpack and assemble using average documentation.
+While the images and instructions could be better, the assembly is relatively easy and doesn't require any tools.

-This stroller earned a 7 of 10 for quality where the high for the group is only 8.
-The fabric on the GT is a slick feeling, finely woven canvas.
-It feels smooth and wipes clean easily, but it doesn't feel breathable.
-The material wraps evenly around the stroller frame, seat, and canopy in what looks like one piece.
-The storage bin material is similar to the rest of the stroller but it feels slightly thicker and has mesh sides.
+This stroller is of higher quality than most of the competition.
+The seat material has a smooth, finely woven fabric, but it doesn't feel breathable.
+The material wraps evenly around the frame, seat, and canopy in what looks like one piece.
+The storage bin material is similar to the rest of the stroller, but it feels slightly thicker and has mesh sides.

-The frame is simple and sturdy with little flex and rattle.
-The finish on the stroller is nice and is compareable to the Baby Jogger City Mini Combo.
-This stroller is not as sleek and appealing to the eye as some of the more expensive options, but it is nice looking compared to some of the competition.
+The frame is sturdy and straightforward, with little flex and rattle.
+The finish on the stroller is nice but is not as sleek and appealing to the eye as some of the more expensive options, but it is nice looking compared to some of the competition.

-While testing the GT for safety concerns we discovered what we believe is a serious safety hazard not present on other strollers tested.
-In our testing, and as described by several Amazon reviewers, the GT had a tendency to tip over backward fairly easily when the seat back is fully reclined.
-This stroller tips when any weight is placed near the top of the seat (i.e. baby moves up the seat back).
-Disturbingly, this creates a situation where there is a significant risk that the baby's head will impact the ground causing potentially serious injuries.
+While testing the GT for safety concerns, we discovered what we believe is a serious safety hazard not present on other strollers we've tested.
+In our testing, and as described by several others, the GT tends to tip over backward when the seatback is fully reclined.
+This stroller tips when weight shifts toward the back of the reclined seat (i.e., the baby moves up the seat back).
+This action results in a risk of a back-tip where the baby's head might impact the ground, causing potentially serious injuries.

-This safety issue was noted in our reviews from 2013 and 2015 and we hoped that the new design would have addressed the problem, but testing reveals it is still a concern.
-At least part of the problem is the length of the seat back on the GT is significantly longer than the other Baby Joggers we've tested, which places the center of gravity farther forward.
-For this reason, we advise caution when using the GT with seat fully reclined; be sure to use the harness to prevent the baby from skootching themselves to the back of the flattened seat, and do not leave them unattended.
+This safety issue was present in our reviews from 2013 and 2015, and we hoped that the new design would address the problem, but even in our latest test, we found this back-tip risk issue is still a concern.
+This design places the center of gravity farther back, which can result in a back tip if the baby moves toward the back of the seat when fully reclined.
+For this reason, we advise caution when using the GT with the seat fully reclined; be sure to use the harness to prevent the baby from skootching back on the flattened seat, and do not leave them unattended.

 — Juliet Spurrier, MD and BabyGearLab Team